How to design emails and build email templates that engage, convert, and put your customer first

 Keep these pointers in mind to maintain the quality of your emails.

-Reduce cognitive load—and your CTAs
+Reduce cognitive load—and simplify your email CTAs

 According to Marketing Charts, people only spend 10 seconds on average on a brand email—which means you have about 10 seconds to make an impression.